Solar generator is about capturing the sun's energy and using it in your home.

-Here's my solar panel system.
-I started foolishly with four small 90 watt panels, thinking it was only for lights and computers, and now have extended it several times to a 3.2 kilowatt solar farm; and now again to 4.1kW, and finally up to 5.0kW; that's enough for our home.
+Here is my solar panel system.
+I started foolishly with four small 90 watt panels, thinking it was only for lights and computers, and now have extended it several times to a 3.2 kilowatt solar farm; and now again to 4.1kW, and finally up to 5.0kW; that is enough for our home.

 Folk start doing crazy things for a variety of reasons.
 A neighbour remarked that it looks like aliens have landed on my roof one dark night.
 And so it does, when you include the passive solar water heaters.

 You can start small if you feel insecure like I did, and make allowance for adding more panels, but here's a bit of advice.
 Accept that you will almost certainly want to grow the system once you discover the joy of the utilising the sun's free energy; and so don't start with tiny panels and a little regulator and inverter.

 More than likely you will one day own a hybrid or totally electric car, and perhaps even go off the grid.
 Being able to charge all your toys from the sun is what I would want to do for Earth Hour, rather than march around with happy paraffin lamps and an inane smile on my face.

 THE PETER PRINCIPLE